open-design-kit/opendesignkit/_methods/Interviews.md

 ## Time estimate:

-Small (1 - 2 hours); this could go much longer, so be conscious of the clock
+Small (1 - 2 hours); this could go much longer, so be conscious of the clock.